JaskiratSingh95/Project1_backup/README.md

 Thus, Suad calculated total number of Alcohol Drinking and non Alcohol Drinking
 6. Plotted a pie chart for Alcohol drinkers who had heart disease, Alcohol drinkers  who had no heart disease, Alcohol drinkers  who had heart disease, Alcohol drinkers  who had heart disease

+**Jaskirat**
+Problem statement Sub Question: Effect of co-morbidities: Asthma, Kidney Disease, Skin Cancer, Stroke, Diabetes on Heart Disease predictor.

+Comorbities increase the risk profile of Heart Disease in the given sample set

+Data wa cleaned, regrouped and otherwise formatted. the dataframes were then used to plot bar charts to see association between co-morbidities and heart disease variable

 # Conclusion
 Smoking Alcohol Drinking contribute immensely to heart disease, from the data, smokers and alcohol drinkers who had heart disease were double that of smokers and alcohol drinkers who